 All objects accepted under the scheme are allocated by the appropriate Minister to an eligible museum or gallery.
 Where an offer has been made with a wish that it be allocated to a particular institution and the Minister has agreed to the allocation, the object will be transferred to that institution once the offer is completed.

 Arts Council England's Acceptance in Lieu Panel advises the Minister on the allocation of all objects accepted under the Cultural Gifts Scheme.
-The Panel will seek advice from the Historical Manuscripts Commissioner at The National Archives on the allocation of manuscripts.
+The Panel will seek advice from the Historical Manuscripts Commissioner at The National Archives on the allocation of manuscripts offered without a wish.

 Objects donated without a wish to an eligible institution will be advertised on the items for allocation area of this website and applications for allocation are invited.